Plasma Physics 2

 Content, Learning Outcome and Preconditions

 This module gives an introduction into plasma physics with numerous examples of natural phenomena and technical applications.
-In part 2 electrostatic and electro –magnetic waves in plasmas will be studied in detail.
+Electrostatic and electro-magnetic waves in plasmas will be studied in detail.
 Their multiple different applications in plasma diagnostics and heating will be described and non-linear effects such as shock fronts and solitons are introduced.
 Following an introduction into the basics of kinetic theory the fluid equations will be derived and further applications of kinetic theory will be discussed.
 This includes transport processes, the concept of collision times and the evolution of ambipolar electric fields.

 - explain the propagation of electromagnetic waves in plasmas as well as their main applications in plasma heating and diagnostics